facebook/react-native-website/docs/profiling.md

 Profiling is the process of analyzing an app's performance, resource usage, and behavior to identify potential bottlenecks or inefficiencies.
 It's worth making use of profiling tools to ensure your app works smoothly across different devices and conditions.

-For iOS, Instruments is an invaluable tool, and on Android you should learn to use [`systrace`](profiling.md#profiling-android-ui-performance-with-systrace).

 But first, [**make sure that Development Mode is OFF!**](performance.md#running-in-development-mode-devtrue) You should see `__DEV__ === false, development-level warning are OFF, performance optimizations are ON` in your application logs.

-## Profiling Android UI Performance with `systrace`
+## Profiling Android UI Performance with System Tracing

 Android supports 10k+ different phones and is generalized to support software rendering: the framework architecture and need to generalize across many hardware targets unfortunately means you get less for free relative to iOS.
 But sometimes, there are things you can improve -- and many times it's not native code's fault at all!

 The first step for debugging this jank is to answer the fundamental question of where your time is being spent during each 16ms frame.
-For that, we'll be using the [built-in profiler in the Android Studio](https://developer.android.com/studio/profile).
+For that, we'll be using the [built-in System Tracing profiler in the Android Studio](https://developer.android.com/studio/profile).

 ### 1. Collecting a trace